softchris/golang-book/04-webdev/01-json/README.md

 }
 ```

-What these annotations do is to say, in the JSON data, look for properties with these names and map it to the following property.
+What these annotations do is to say, in the JSON data, look for properties with these names and map them to the following property.
 Like in this example from above:

 ```go
 Id int `json: "id"`